arturdryomov/talks/2018-05-26-kotlin-max-payne/slides.md

 ---

 > ...
-> Kotlin is very reference semantics, itʼs a thin layer on top of Java, and so it perpetuates through a lot of the Javaisms in its model.
+> Kotlin is a thin layer on top of Java, and so it perpetuates through a lot of the Javaisms in its model.
 > ...

 *Chris Lattner (Swift, LLVM, Clang)* :bird:

 ---

+# :tophat:

-* Java — Executive Committee (Java Community Process)
+* Java — Executive Committee
   * Oracle, Red Hat, Intel, IBM, Eclipse, Twitter, JetBrains...
   * 24 members
 * Kotlin — Language Committee